Frequently Asked Questions

 Q: How do I know what place I'm in?

 A: We keep track of the standings after every game- you'll quickly see that we're very into our stats!
-Scoreboards are usually located near the tournament desk, as well as bracket standings, high game standings, and all sorts of other information.
+Scoreboards are usually located near the tournament desk, as well as bracket standings, and all sorts of other information.
 A tournament official will be happy to help you read the scoreboard, or fill out your scorecard.

 Also, elsewhere on this website are all our season and career statistical categories, all time records, and more.
 We love our stats!